serge-v/micro-quickfix/README.md

 You can execute an external command, examine the output in qfix pane and toggle between list of positions and file locations.

+qfix pane supports incremental search and jumps to the first match as you type.
+Use backtick to cancel the search.

 Plugin added to the micro plugin channel: https://github.com/micro-editor/plugin-channel